-An brief overview of how the product’s functions and value proposition can be seen in the 1-minute video below:
+A brief overview of how the product’s functions and value proposition can be seen in the 1-minute video below:

 Electronic Billing platforms provide an alternative to paper-based invoicing with the goal of reducing disputes on line items, more accurate client adjustments, (potentially) more accurate reporting and tracking, and reduced paper costs.
 Firms in the healthcare space are also utilizing AI for medical billing; this concept is further explained in our article Artificial Intelligence for Medical Billing and Coding.

 Brightflag offers a centralized legal pricing software that automatically adjusts line-by-line items.
 It also allows users to centralize the invoice review so that all documents submitted are routed directly to the correct approver.
 In addition, the AI provides analytics features by tracking and categorizing all pricing data to determine alternative fee arrangements (AFA) and budgets.

 The company claims that its average client reduces administrative costs related to payment management by 8 to 12 percent by using the platform’s assisted review feature.
 The company lists telecom giant Telstra and ride-hailing company Uber among its current marquee clients.